A chocolate tour of Madison

 Gail Ambrosius Chocolatier is next to the Barrymore Theater on Atwood Avenue.

 However, Gail Ambrosius and the Chocolaterian Cafe are right off the northern section of the Capital City State Trail, and Candinas is just south of the Military Ridge State Trail, so you could make a chocolate run on your bike.

-Cost: The going rate for a single piece of fine chocolate is about $2, except at Chocolaterie Stam, which charges $1.50 (they're closer to $1 when bought by the pound).
+Cost: The going rate for a single piece of fine chocolate is about $2.
+Boxes are a better value.

 Planning a trip: For more, see our Madison stories.
 If you come in summer, bring a cooler in which to store your chocolate.